kubevirt/community/design-proposals/seitan/unified-control-resources-access-operations-with-seitan-kubevirt.md

 * First version of seitan available in CentOS Stream
 * Integrating seitan for new features like SCSI persistent reservation
-* Gradually, integrating other features that can benefit of seitan
+* Gradually, integrating other features that can benefit from seitan

 ## Useful links: